Syed Noor

+Early life and education

+Syed Ghulam Mohyuddin Noor was born on 21 February 1950 in Lahore, Punjab, Pakistan.
+He completed his schooling in Lahore and earned a Bachelor’s degree in Journalism from Government Dyal Singh College, Lahore.

+Career

+Screenwriter

-In 1970 Syed Noor joined the Pakistani film industry as an assistant to director S. Suleman.
-Noor assisted S. Suleman for 18 feature films, after which, he penned his first script for the film, "Society Girl" in 1976, which was considered the best film of the year.
+In 1970, Syed Noor joined the Pakistani film industry as an assistant to director S. Suleman.
+Noor assisted S. Suleman for 18 feature films, after which, he penned his first script for the film, Society Girl (1976), which was considered the best film of the year.
 After the success of his first film, Noor became the prime screenwriting talent in the Pakistani film industry and worked with all the prominent directors of the time.

 Syed Noor wrote about 250 films from 1976 to 1992.
 His written scripts and screenplays were both in Urdu and in Punjabi.
-As a writer, Noor won many awards in his career, including National Award, Nigaar Award, Graduate Award, Bolan Award, and Asian Award.
+As a writer, Noor won many awards in his career, including National Award, Nigar Award, Graduate Award, Bolan Award, and Asian Award.
 During his writing career, he was also offered acting opportunities, which he turned down as his ultimate goal was to direct feature films.
-He had assisted S. Suleman for 5 years with the intention of one day directing his own work.
+He had assisted Pakistani film director S. Suleman for 5 years with the intention of one day directing his own work.

+Director

-In 1993, Syed Noor made his directorial debut with the movie, "Qasam," which was successful at the box office.
+In 1993, Syed Noor made his directorial debut with the movie, Qasam, which was successful at the box office.
 During this time, Pakistani cinema was reigned by Punjabi films.
-Syed Noor began to make films with the intention of reviving Urdu cinema, and his second film "Jeeva" and third film "Sargam" realized his intent.
+Syed Noor began to make films with the intention of reviving Urdu cinema, and his second film Jeeva (1995) and third film Sargam (1995) realized his intent.
 Noor also introduced a number of new actors in his films, who went on to have illustrious careers in the film industry.
 With the success of Urdu movies, now Punjabi films began to disappear from cinemas, especially after the death of Punjabi film superstar, Sultan Rahi.
-At this point, Noor announced that he would work on Punjabi films and gave his first Punjabi directorial super hit film, "Choorian," which is still considered one of the most successful films of Pakistani film industry.
-The vast success of "Choorian" was followed by another film in the Punjabi language, "Majajan," which ran in cinemas for even longer than its predecessor.
+At this point, Noor announced that he would work on Punjabi films and gave his first Punjabi directorial super hit film, Choorian (1998), which is still considered one of the most successful films of Pakistani film industry.
+The vast success of Choorian was followed by another film in the Punjabi language, Majajan (2006), which ran in cinemas for even longer than its predecessor.

+Media education

 With the intent of teaching filmmaking to a new generation, Syed Noor launched Paragon Studios and Paragon Academy of Performing Arts.
 Partnering with the Mass Communications department of Punjab University, Noor began to teach film as a subject.
 During this time, multiplex cinemas began to be built in Pakistan and film became digitized, which gave new filmmakers excellent opportunities for new material and projects.